NebraLtd/Helium-Guides/docs/indoor-rockpi-hotspot/overview.md

 ## Firmware

-The RockPi Indoor Helium Hotspot run a customised software to provide high reliability and ensure your units are as up to date as they can be.
+The RockPi Indoor Helium Hotspot runs a customizd software to provide high reliability and ensure your units are as up to date as they can be.

-Approximately your hotspot will update once a week in an automatic process, we will announce updates via various social media platforms when they happen.
+Your hotspot will update approximately  once a week in an automatic process, we will announce updates via various social media platforms when they happen.

 The software is open source and available on our [Helium Miner Software repo on GitHub](https://github.com/nebraltd/helium-miner-software).